Dev guideAPI Reference

 1. Create the feature flag

-create variable
+create string variable named sort_method

-1. Click Save.
+3. Click Save.

 2. Create the flag delivery rule

-Make a targeted delivery rule for the "on" variation for the product_sort flag.
-A targeted delivery lets you gradually release a feature flag to users, but with the flexibility to roll it back if you encounter bugs.
+Make a targeted delivery rule for the On variation for the product_sort flag.
+A targeted delivery lets you gradually release a feature flag to users but with the flexibility to roll it back if you encounter bugs.

-1. Click Add Rule and select Targeted Delivery.
+2. Click Add Rule and select Targeted Delivery.

-4. Click Save.
+7. Click Save.

-Configure a targeted delivery
+Configure your targeted delivery rule

 3. Run your sample app